 - March 4: Drs.
 Mary Carney and Laura Ng.
 "Foundations of LEAP in the Scholarship of Teaching and Learning."

-All presentations are available through Blackboard Collaborative; log-in details are located here.
+All presentations are available through Blackboard Collaborative.

 In October of 2015, Dr. Tanya Bennett presented: "LEAP at UNG: What is a Liberal Education and Why is It Important?"
 During the presentation, she discussed UNG's efforts in the national context of the initiative, including the roles that faculty-driven reform and innovation play in providing liberal education to students.